Skip To Main Content

 Professional Growth & Development

-The Faculty Growth and Development program is to support faculty in continued learning and facilitate professional growth.
-Through conversations about goals and reflections about practices and pedagogy, every faculty member has the opportunity to exemplify lifelong learning and maximize learning for students.
+The Faculty Growth and Development program supports faculty in continued learning and facilitates professional growth.
+Through conversations about goals and reflections on practice and pedagogy, every faculty member has the opportunity to exemplify lifelong learning and to maximize learning for students.

 Bringing it Back to the Classroom